 This session examines a range of alternative production systems, including approaches that focus on 'quality', shortening food supply chains (e.g. farmers markets, community supported agriculture) and emerging novel ways of producing food in and for cities.

 10. Sustainable consumption

-This session focusses on sustainable consumption, bringing healthy diets, food miles and food waste into focus.
+This final session focusses on sustainable consumption, bringing healthy diets, food miles and food waste into focus.